mcejp/ascii-posts/posts/ASCII-Posts.md

 - in Joplin, line breaks are preserved, which is not standard CommonMark behavior
 - SEO aspects
-  - favicon
-  - markup of title page
+  - markup in front page